KuruKurumin/Rio-Reincarnation-Music-Mod/README.md

 I quite like the pack I made; I would recommend using it if you get tired of the original soundtrack, or, like me, you just want to listen to the awesome music from the anime.

+Replace ~\DATE A LIVE Rio Reincarnation\Data\Bgm.pck with the music pack of your choice.
+For videos, replace the files in ~\DATE A LIVE Rio Reincarnation\Data\ENG\Movie\ with the files in New Videos (ENG).zip.

 # Detailed Instructions

 Choose 56 .ogg files (48.0kHz) to replace the original soundtrack 1:1.